5 tips to be more confident at networking events

 Carrying out those steps will require some perseverance on your part.
 It’s learning new habits and the best way to learn new habits is to take one small step at a time and practice that for a while before you introduce the next step.

-And finally, I would like to leave you with this quote from John Eliot (Overachievement):
+I would like to leave you with this quote from John Eliot (Overachievement):

 “Confidence is not a guarantee of success, but a pattern of thinking that will improve your likelihood of success, a tenacious search for ways to make things work.”

 If you would like more information or need help with building your confidence, you can contact me at